RGarrettLee/code-quiz/README.md

 Eager to get started?
 [Just go here and start quizzing yourself!](https://rgarrettlee.github.io/code-quiz/)

+Your score goes up for each question you get right and you lose time for each question you get wrong.
+Do your best to get the highest score possible and deepen your Javascript knowledge!

 > Your results are saved locally to always come back and compete against your previous scores!

 ---